onfido/onfido-ios-sdk/README.md

 ## Licensing

-Due to API-design constraints, and to avoid possible conflicts during the integration, we bundle some of our 3rd party dependencies.
+Due to API design constraints, and to avoid possible conflicts during the integration, we bundle some of our 3rd party dependencies.
 For those, we include the licensing information inside our bundle and also in this repo under license folder, with the file named [onfido_licenses.json](license/onfido_licenses.json).
 This file contains a summary of our bundled dependencies and all the licensing information required, including links to the relevant license texts contained in the same folder.
 Integrators of our library are then responsible for keeping this information along with their integrations.